calebmadrigal/FourierTalkOSCON/README.md

 FourierTalkOSCON
 ================

-## Presentation Materials for my "Sound Analysis with the Fourier Transform and Python" OSCON Talk.
+Presentation Materials for my "Sound Analysis with the Fourier Transform and Python" OSCON Talk.

+### To run stuff

 To run anything, you must use this command to run ipython notebook: **ipython notebook --pylab inline**